ingararntzen/timingdocs/docs/source/timeddata/axis.rst

 D      INSERT cue            REPLACE cue
 =====  ====================  ==============================

+.. _axis-batch:

 Batch Operations
 ------------------------------------------------------------------------

-The **update** operaration is also **batch-oriented**, implying that multiple cue operations are processed as one atomic operation.
+The **update(cue)** operaration is also *batch-oriented*, implying that multiple cue operations can be processed as one atomic operation.
 This is important in regards to :ref:`efficiency <axis-efficiency>`.
 This way, a single batch may include a mix of **insert**, **replace** and **delete** operations.
 The **update(cue)** operation supports this by accepting a